dboio/gmwc-assets/js/os.wizard.md

     - returns the original arguments that were used to build the widget.

 - #### `name` [string]
     * When a name property is defined, the wizard becomes 're-usable', as the dom is only built once and referred to from then on. **default** is `undefined`, which will build wizards with each event. **Shorthand** for this property is a simple string in the argument, eg: `*.wizard('My great Wizard')`.
+When you call this function with a name that already exists, that wizard is re-opened.

 - #### `id` [string] (readonly)
     * The ID of the current wizard.